hardness1020/2021summer_lesson1/README.md

 3. vscode + ssh remote to 計中

 ## 下午:
-4. introduce vocode git extentions
+4. Introduce vocode git extentions

 5. Use cloned file to introduce linux command